GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 # Message Input

-`MessageInputView` is the view used to create a new chat message.
-It is where the user will type new messages and send then to the chat, normally placed at the bottom of the chat screen:
+`MessageInputView` is the view used to create a new chat message and send it to a channel.

 |Light|Dark|
 |---|---|